taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 When using security groups, setting an inbound rule (ssh allowed, http allowed, etc) automatically creates an outbound rule

 Can assign multiple security groups to an ec2 instance
-# Building a web server on EC2 instance
+# Building a web server on an EC2 instance
 Setup a new security group to assign to the instance and allow HTTP @ port 80 to allow web traffic

 1. Get public IP